dashpay/tenderdash/spec/abci++/api.md

 - The first six parameters of `RequestPrepareProposal` are the same as `RequestProcessProposal` and `RequestFinalizeBlock`.
 - The height and time values match the values from the header of the proposed block.
-- `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tendermint considers to be a good block proposal, called _raw proposal_.
+- `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tenderdash considers to be a good block proposal, called _raw proposal_.
 The Application can modify this set via `ResponsePrepareProposal.tx_records` (see [TxRecord](#txrecord)).
     - The Application _can_ reorder, remove or add transactions to the raw proposal.
 Let `tx` be a transaction in `txs`:
         - If the Application considers that `tx` should not be proposed in this block, e.g., there are other transactions with higher priority, then it should not include it in `tx_records`.
-In this case, Tendermint won&#39;t remove `tx` from the mempool.
+In this case, Tenderdash won&#39;t remove `tx` from the mempool.
 The Application should be extra-careful, as abusing this feature may cause transactions to stay forever in the mempool.
         - If the Application considers that a `tx` should not be included in the proposal and removed from the mempool, then the Application should include it in `tx_records` and _mark_ it as `REMOVED`.
-In this case, Tendermint will remove `tx` from the mempool.
+In this case, Tenderdash will remove `tx` from the mempool.
         - If the Application wants to add a new transaction, then the Application should include it in `tx_records` and _mark_ it as `ADD`.
-In this case, Tendermint will add it to the mempool.
+In this case, Tenderdash will add it to the mempool.
     - The Application should be aware that removing and adding transactions may compromise _traceability_.
-      &gt; Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tendermint to remove `t1` and add `t2` to the mempool.
+      &gt; Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tenderdash to remove `t1` and add `t2` to the mempool.
 If a client wants to eventually check what happened to `t1`, it will discover that `t_1` is not in the mempool or in a committed block, getting the wrong idea that `t_1` did not make it into a block.
 Note that `t_2` _will be_ in a committed block, but unless the Application tracks this information, no component will be aware of it.
 Thus, if the Application wants traceability, it is its responsability to support it.
 For instance, the Application could attach to a transformed transaction a list with the hashes of the transactions it derives from.
-- Tendermint MAY include a list of transactions in `RequestPrepareProposal.txs` whose total size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
+- Tenderdash MAY include a list of transactions in `RequestPrepareProposal.txs` whose total size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
   Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST make sure that the
   `RequestPrepareProposal.max_tx_bytes` limit is respected by those transaction records returned in `ResponsePrepareProposal.tx_records` that are marked as `UNMODIFIED` or `ADDED`.
 - In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, `ResponsePrepareProposal.core_chain_lock_update` and
   `ResponsePrepareProposal.consensus_param_updates`, as a result of fully executing the block.
     - The values for `ResponsePrepareProposal.validator_updates`, `ResponsePrepareProposal.core_chain_lock_update` or
       `ResponsePrepareProposal.consensus_param_updates` may be empty.
-In this case, Tendermint will keep the current values.
+In this case, Tenderdash will keep the current values.
     - `ResponsePrepareProposal.validator_updates`, triggered by block `H`, affect validation for blocks `H&#43;1`, and `H&#43;2`.
 Heights following a validator update are affected in the following way: